aLadNamedPat/Autoencoders/Vanilla_VAE/UNET/README.md

-# Autoencoder Trained on UNET
+# Variational Autoencoder Trained on UNET

 Instead of a classical encoder-decoder structure, this architecture uses skip connections from previous opposing layers that are oppositely connected and concatenated.